microsoft/genaiscript/docs/gpspecs.md

 ## Linked documents

-You can link other documents using the markdown link syntax.
+You can link other local documents using the markdown link syntax.
 These documents are accessible during the GPTool execution through the `env.links` variable.

 ```markdown A sample CoArch document.